FDiot/code_tympan3/doc/installing.rst

 Ubuntu / Debian standard install
 ================================

-This section introduce the installation from the package manager of a Debian based distribution.
+This section introduces the installation from the package manager of a Debian based distribution.
 It assumes a pretty recent version of the system on the date of writing, so that most packages are available from standard package repositories in a compatible version.
 Here we